|

 Shrewkfest institution, having supported us from the very start in

-fun playing outlook you will find them fun and friendly.
+fun playing outlook.
+You will find them fun and friendly.

 They have been